KelvinTegelaar/CIPP/docs/general/troubleshooting.md

 ## Clear Token Cache
 :::tip
 Hosted clients can contact the helpdesk directly to clear their token cache, and do not need to do this themselves.
+It's important that you send an email noting you've entered your keys, or ran the wizard, and are ready for a token cache clear.
 :::

 1. Go to Settings